Last reviewed on 23 September 2025

-1. Establish a strategy and business model which promote the long-term value for shareholders
+1. Establish a purpose, strategy and business model which promotes long-term value for shareholders

-The Board has established a core strategy to buy and build engineering companies in niche markets where we see consolidation opportunities; a strategy we call Pinpoint-Invest-Exit (“PIE”) which seeks to promote long-term value for shareholders as set out within the Strategic Report in the latest Annual Report.
+The Board has a core strategy to buy and build underperforming engineering companies in niche markets – ie companies operating in highly regulated markets; a strategy we call Pinpoint-Invest-Exit (“PIE”).
+This is regularly reviewed to ensure it remains aligned with market opportunities and shareholder interests.
+By focusing on sectors where we see consolidation potential and leveraging our proven PIE model, creating value through operational excellence, we aim to achieve resilient growth and long-term value for investors as set out within the Strategic Report in the latest Annual Report.

 The Board is updated on the latest shareholder information by the receipt of shareholder register movements, analyst reports and feedback from the Group’s brokers, following investor road shows after half-year and year-end results.